galiacheng/doc4azurewls/WebLogic on AKS/Setup Simple Cluster Manually/README.md

 ## Create AKS cluster
 AKS is a managed Kubernetes service that lets you quickly deploy and manage clusters.
 To learn more, please go to [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/).
 We will deploy an Azure Kubernetes Service (AKS) cluster using the Azure CLI.
+Suppose you have created resource group and variable AKS_PERS_RESOURCE_GROUP for it's name, variable AKS_CLUSTER_NAME for new aks instance name, and variable AKS_PERS_LOCATION for location.

 ```
 az aks create \
 --resource-group $AKS_PERS_RESOURCE_GROUP \